gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      needing to drain the SCTP association.

-   * Uses core of DTLS as it is and updates and fixes to DTLS security properties can be implemented without further changes to this specification.
+   * Uses core of DTLS as it is and updates and fixes to DTLS security properties; can be implemented without further changes to this specification.

    * No reliance on DTLS implementation used for key-management having